The Great American Play Series

 Stephan Morrow is an actor and director who has been laboring in the trenches of non-commercial theater in New York and Los Angeles for over twenty five years.
 A staunch proponent of the Off Off Bway arena, it is in that cauldron of creativity that he finds the work to be most compelling and interesting.
 He came to this calling after surviving a two year global pilgrimage that took him overland from Istanbul to India and then on through Asia.

-He has directed the plays of some of our most outstanding writers, working personally with Arthur Miller, Norman Mailer, John Ford Noonan, and Leonard Melfi.
+He has directed the plays of some of our most outstanding writers, working personally with Arthur Miller, Norman Mailer, Murray Schisgal, John Ford Noonan, and Leonard Melfi.
 A member of the Playwright-Directors Unit at The Actor’s Studio (East and West), he has also worked with member playwrights Gloria Goldsmith, Phillip Hayes Dean, Michael Dinelli, Gene Ruffini, and Earnest Kearney staging many works-in-progress.

 Next, Showbusiness Magazine awarded his production of Joseph Maher’s play ‘Dance for Me Simeon’ at The American Theater of Actors “Outstanding Production of the Year” and Walter Kerr of the N.Y.
 Times claimed “ …it was a gem passing in the night - literally…”.
 Also at The American Theater of Actors, he directed Gene Ruffini’s play ‘The Choice’, a disturbing play about a Nazi war criminal.